r00tman/xflipbook/README.md

  - ] – toggle onion skin (forward)

 ## Troubleshooting
-If pen is drawing at the wrong position or isn't drawing anything at all, try following.
+If your pen is drawing at the wrong position or isn't drawing anything at all, try the following.

 In `main.cpp` change constant 16777216 according to your tablet area settings.

-For some configurations, it should set at around 32000.
+For some configurations, it should be set at around 32000.
 To get more precise info you can use `xsetwacom`.